 - Clinical and Population Health Research Review Committee

 - endMS Personnel Awards Review Committee

-Each committee includes scientific reviewers and Community Representatives that are selected by the MS Society and the committee chairs.
+Each committee includes scientific reviewers and Community Representatives.
 To learn more about the committees and their roles and responsibilities, visit Review Process and Criteria.

 Responsibilities of Community Representatives